persuaded9041/poke-solus-fr/README.md

 ## Credits
-Thank you to [PRET][pret], the entire [PRET Discord server][pretdiscord], and these individuals who were very helpful throughout my work on this project:
+Thank you to [PRET][pret], the people of the [PRET Discord server][pretdiscord], and these individuals who were very helpful throughout my work on this project:
 - [jojobear13][jojobear13], for the Field Move slot implementation
 - [Vortiene][Vortyne], for assistance with assembly and `pokered`
+- [dannye][dannye], for EXP bar implementation and support
 - [unlink2][unlink2], for assistance with Makefile functionality
 - [Quadrixis][quadrixis], for collaboration on theorycrafting and general support
 - [persuaded9041][persuaded9041], for French translation ([here][poke-solus-fr])